mickgraham/google-cybersecurity-professional-certificate/5. Assets Threats and Vulnerabilities/Module 4 - Threats to asset security/README.md

 **Potentially unwanted application (PUA):** A type of unwanted software that is bundled in with legitimate programs which might display ads, cause device slowdown, or install other software

-**Quid pro quo:** A type of baiting used to trick someone into believing that they’ll be rewarded in return for sharing access, information, or money
+**Quid pro quo:** A type of baiting used to trick someone into believing that they'll be rewarded in return for sharing access, information, or money

-**Ransomware:** Type of malicious attack where attackers encrypt an organization’s data and demand payment to restore access
+**Ransomware:** Type of malicious attack where attackers encrypt an organization's data and demand payment to restore access

-**Reflected XSS attack:** An instance when malicious script is sent to a server and activated during the server’s response
+**Reflected XSS attack:** An instance when malicious script is sent to a server and activated during the server's response

 **Rootkit:** Malware that provides remote, administrative access to a computer